Overnight Egg Bake Recipe

 - Cut enough of the remaining bread slices into 1/2'' cubes to equal 2 cups of bread cubes.
 Sprinkle these over the top.

 - In a medium bowl, whisk eggs, milk, mustard, salt, and pepper until well combined.
 Slowly pour egg mixture evenly over the egg bake, letting it soak in.
 Drizzle melted butter evenly over the top.
 Cover and refrigerate overnight.

 - The next morning, preheat oven to 350° F. Uncover egg bake and let stand at room temperature for 30 minutes.

 - Bake until center of egg bake is set, about 55 to 60 minutes.
 If you want to crisp up the top even more, place under broiler for a minute or two, until golden.
 Cut into large squares and serve.

 From the recipe box of friend Meghan Kell, adapted from Bon Appetit "Entertaining Made Easy", December 2003.

 Nutrition Information:Yield: 16 Serving Size: 1

 Amount Per Serving: Calories: 325Total Fat: 14gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 91mgSodium: 882mgCarbohydrates: 33gFiber: 2gSugar: 2gProtein: 17g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.

 This post was previously published in 2011.
-I updated the photographs and some of the text in 2019.
+I updated the photographs and some of the text in 2019 and 2022.